ikkentim/SampSharp/README.md

 Requirements
 ===
 - Mono version 3.10 or higher.
+(Embedded in windows build)

-Contains
+- sampgdk 4.1.0 or higher.
+(Embedded in windows build) Contains
 ===
 This repository contains the following projects: